 Cut the corned beef into small cubes or shred it.

 Peel the onion and chop it coarsely.

-Lightly butter the crockery insert of the slow cooker.
+Lightly butter the inside of the crockery insert of the slow cooker.

-Sprinkle about one-quarter of the hash brown potatoes the slow cooker, followed by one-third of the chopped onion, and one-third of the corned beef.
+Sprinkle about 1/4 of the hash brown potatoes in the slow cooker, followed by 1/3 of the chopped onion, and 1/3 of the corned beef.
 Sprinkle with 1/3 cup of the cheese.
 Sprinkle with celery seed, salt, and pepper.

-Repeat the layers two more times, ending with the remaining hash browns, the remaining 1/2 cup of shredded cheese, and another sprinkling of salt, pepper, and celery seed.
+Repeat the layers 2 more times, ending with the remaining hash browns, the remaining 1/2 cup of shredded cheese, and another sprinkling of salt, pepper, and celery seed.

 In a small bowl, combine the cream of celery soup and evaporated milk.
 Stir to blend and pour over the potato mixture.

 Cover and cook on low for 6 to 8 hours.

 - If you are using canned corned beef, it will be easier to cut into cubes if you refrigerate it for a few hours, or until thoroughly chilled.